Photography copyright – Arne Rautenberg

 Geist worked as a reviewer and editorial journalist, f.e. for Financial Times Germany, and as an editor for middle east European literature.
 Furthermore she conceptualised and moderated several literary and interdisciplinary colloquia, f.e. in association with the University of Applied Sciences in Hanover.

 In her work science and poetry constantly seem to reflect each other.
 She has published seven volumes of poetry, including two bibliophilic books, and two volumes of prose.
-She is also known as a translator; poems by Peter Gizzi, Chirikure Chirikure and contemporary poetry from South Africa i.e. has been published in her translation.
+She is also known as a translator; poems by Peter Gizzi, Chirikure Chirikure and contemporary poetry from South Africa i.e. have been published in her translation.
 Short prose and poems of Geist have been translated into more various languages, f.e. into English, French, Polish, Russian, Slovakian, Arabic and Urdu.

-She has received numerous awards for her work, including the Advancement Award of Lower Saxony (1998), the Meran Poetry Prize (2002), a fellowship at the Künstlerhaus Edenkoben (2006), an annual scholarship of the Ministry for Sciences and Culture of the Lower Saxony (2006), the Adolf Mejstrik Award of the German Schiller Foundation (2008), a Sylt-Quelle residential fellowship (2010) and the Ver.di Literature Prize (2014).
+She has received numerous awards for her work, including the Advancement Award of Lower Saxony (1998), the Meran Poetry Prize (2002), a fellowship at the Künstlerhaus Edenkoben (2006), an annual scholarship of the Ministry of Sciences and Culture of the Lower Saxony (2006), the Adolf Mejstrik Award of the German Schiller Foundation (2008), a Sylt-Quelle residential fellowship (2010) and the Ver.di Literature Prize (2014).

 Today she lives in the Uckermark and in Vancouver.